natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Modify.hs
 Cookbook.Ingredients.Lists.Modify (Md) is a library for modifying the contents of lists.
 Reversing is an example of a modification function, beacuse it doesn't tell us any other information about the list other than what its contents can already tell us.
 If the modification of a list is the result of an algorithm (as is the case with qsort), then it should be placed in Access or Stats, because they are designed for List tests and Frequency Analysis.

-### Replace.hs
-Cookbook.Ingredients.Lists.Replace (Rp) is a library for replacing parts of lists.
-Rp is a OGI like Continuous is, working on every permutation of possible arguments to the function.

 ### Stats.hs
 Cookbook.Ingredients.Lists.Stats (St) is a library for Statistical analysis on lists.
 Currently the library has a bunch of code for frequency analysis in there.
 Any type of statistical test (or test out of place in the other libraries) can be put in Stats.hs

-### Remove.hs
-Cookbook.Ingredients.Lists.Remove (Rm) is a library for removing items from lists.
-Like a lot of important Cookbook functions, Rm is an OGI overloaded for lists and single items.
-It also supports a tupple of two items, where it will remove the text between them, and the text in the tupples.
 Tupples
 --------
 Tupples are a curious case of Haskell data.
 They are restricted to a length, which can be a pain when defining a library meant to work on Generics.
 Cookbook.Ingredients.Tupples is meant to work on two-sided tupples, because they are the most common use of tupples.
 (See: Zip)